 Identity Architecture Redesign — Actively reconstructing narrative coherence.
 Processing trauma, integrating fragmented experiences, building new identity that incorporates both pre and post-trauma selves.

 Cognitive Load Stress-Testing — Progressively expanding performance capacity under pressure.
 This tests whether reorganized brain plasticity can sustain high-level function.
-It reveals what still needs optimization.
+Stress-testing reveals what still needs optimization.

 These aren’t passive processes.
 Brain plasticity and recovery require active engagement.

-For deeper exploration of how these protocols work, investigate our research on the science behind neuroplasticity and our framework on neuroplasticity coaching benefits.
+For deeper exploration of how these protocols work, investigate our research on the science behind neuroplasticity and our framework on neuroplasticity practice benefits.

 The Amygdala-Prefrontal Cortex Dynamic: Recalibrating Threat Detection